-When we're stuck in a cycle of stress or struggle, a program of personal EFT sessions can help.
+Do you think your issues might be stress-related?
+If you sense you're stuck in a cycle of stress or struggle, a program of personal EFT sessions can help.
 How often do you really give yourself the opportunity to be present to yourself or notice what's going on under the surface of your current situation?

 Are you interested in the science behind EFT or the research that's been done?
 There are 35+ Randomized Controlled Trials (RCTs, the gold-standard for research) involving EFT and EFT-related modalities.
-Head over to AAMET/EFT International to explore the research archive.
+Head over to EFT International to explore the research archive.

 Finally, if you've heard about EFT, experienced it, or sense that it might be the right tool to help you better assist your clients, consider an EFT training course.
 Together we practice the ins and outs of tapping with other students in a fun, engaging and cooperative group environment – a fantastic way to learn this life-long skill.